-The table below shows that in SFY 2014, 67% of families chose to continue with IFSP services, while 33% of families chose to move to services through an IEP.
-A current data report reflects that from 2/1/2010 to 4/1/2015, over 8,000 children and families have received services through an Extended IFSP.
+The table below shows that in SFY 2015, 67% of families chose to continue with IFSP services, while 33% of families chose to move to services through an IEP.
+A current data report reflects that from 2/1/2010 to 4/1/2016, over 10,000 children and families have received services through an Extended IFSP.

-In examining location of service data for children receiving Extended IFSP Option services on the last Friday in October in 2013, the following chart indicates that children in the Extended Option received 98.8% of their services in natural environments, including home and community-based settings.
+In examining location of service data for children receiving Extended IFSP Option services on October, 1 2014, the following chart indicates that children in the Extended Option received 98.1% of their services in natural environments, including home and community-based settings.